RealCaddish/Ortelius-Asia-1570/README.md

 # Ortelius-Asia-1570

-A guided tour of Abraham Ortelius' &lt;i>Asiae noua descriptio.&lt;/i> I wanted to make this map as an opportunity to look at historic events in 1570 when it was commissioned and later published by &lt;i>Gilles Coppens de Diest at Antwerp&lt;/i> .
-This project lends itself towards examining Dutch relations around southeast Asia and the Saudi Peninsula by guiding the viewer to different nations and regions on the map.
+##This project is a  guided tour of Abraham Ortelius' <i> Asiae noua descriptio. </i>

+I wanted to make this map as an opportunity in search of historic events in 1570 when it was commissioned and later published by <i> Gilles Coppens de Diest at Antwer </i> during the prescribed Golden Age of Netherlandish Cartography.
+This project lends itself towards examining Dutch relations around southeast Asia and the Saudi Peninsula by guiding the viewer to different nations and regions depicted on Ortelius' map.
+Who was the Wanli Emperor of China during the Ming Dynasty?
+Which natural landforms serve as political borders across the region?
+By examining this map as a constrained encyclopedia in time and place, I hope that the viewer can be placed inside a more dynamic, digtal, and historical context.